 * KPN foundation abstains from vote

-* America Movil votes in favour of sale, board members not present
+* America Movil backs sale, board members not present

-THE HAGUE, Oct 2 Shareholders in Dutch telecoms group KPN approved the sale of its German unit E-Plus to Spanish rival Telefonica for 8.55 billion euros ($11.6 billion), paving the way for it to step up investment and resume dividend payments.
+THE HAGUE, Oct 2 Shareholders in Dutch telecoms group KPN have approved the 8.55 billion euro ($11.6 billion) sale of its German unit E-Plus to Spanish rival Telefonica, paving the way for KPN to step up investment and resume dividend payments.

-The combination of KPN's and Telefonica's German units will create Germany's largest mobile operator by customers, allowing Telefonica to see eye to eye with competitors Vodafone and T-Mobile.
+Combining the German units of KPN and Telefonica will create the country's largest mobile operator by customers, giving Telefonica more clout to compete with Vodafone and T-Mobile.

-"We are in talks with America Movil to get to a merger protocol and how that will end is unclear," Streppel told shareholders, many of whom called on KPN to disclose more details about the state of the takeover talks.
+"We are in talks with America Movil to get to a merger protocol and how that will end is unclear," supervisory board Chairman Jos Streppel told shareholders.

 "We have fiduciary duties towards our shareholders and other stakeholders according to Dutch law and hope that we can find a balance to give a positive recommendation."